Death of Brittanie Cecil: Death

-Cecil was watching the Columbus Blue Jackets play the Calgary Flames on March 16, 2002 with tickets received as an early gift from her father for her 14th birthday.
+Cecil was watching the Columbus Blue Jackets play the Calgary Flames on March 16, 2002, with tickets received as an early gift from her father for her 14th birthday.
 With 12:10 remaining in the second period, a shot by the Blue Jackets' Espen Knutsen was deflected by the Flames' Derek Morris and went over the glass behind the net, striking her in the left temple.
 Play carried on as the players were unaware of any injury.
 Although Cecil had suffered a skull fracture, she walked to a first-aid station before being taken to Columbus Children's Hospital in an ambulance operated by the Columbus Division of Fire with her only visible injury being a gash on her forehead.

 At the hospital, she suffered an initial seizure and was admitted, but appeared to be recovering the next day, both communicative and ambulatory, and without complaints of pain or dizziness.
 A CT scan, however, had failed to catch a torn vertebral artery, resulting in severe clotting and swelling of the brain.
 On March 18, she developed a high fever and lost consciousness.
-She died nearly 48 hours after being struck, at 5:15 p.m. on March 18, 2002, two days before her 14th birthday.
+She died nearly 48 hours after being struck, at 5:15 p.m. on March 18, 2002.

 Cecil's funeral was held at Preble Memory Gardens Chapel near West Alexandria, after which a procession of more than 150 cars followed the hearse to Fairview Cemetery, where she was buried.
 Attending the funeral was Blue Jackets general manager Doug MacLean, who spoke on behalf of the team.